bedapub/kinex/docs/index.rst

 Welcome to Kinex's documentation!
 =================================

+Kinex is a workflow implemented in a Python package with the same name.
+Kinex infers causal kinases from phosphoproteomics data.

+If you use Kinex, please cite Valeanu et. al, 2023, bioRxiv, doi: `https://doi.org/10.1101/2023.11.23.568445 <https://doi.org/10.1101/2023.11.23.568445>`_.

-This documentation includes the information about installation and usage of the package
+This documentation includes the information about installation and usage of the package.

 .. toctree::
    :maxdepth: 3